TisaErana/Patentify/frontend/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-To deploy simply copy all the files in the build folder over to web-server directory. \
+To deploy simply copy all the files in the build folder over to a web-server directory. \
 With Apache web-serever, simply copy the files over to `/var/www/html` and any other folders if other <VirtualHosts> are configured.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.